 Overview of Data Types in MATLAB

 Data Types in MATLAB are the supported data formats that are used for computation.
-MATLAB is a popular mathematical and statistical data analysis tool that has a wide range of features for the computation.
+MATLAB is a popular mathematical and statistical data analysis tool that has a wide range of features for computation.
 The various types of data type MATLAB supporting are numeric types, characters, strings, date and time, categorical arrays, tables, timetables, Structures, Cell Arrays, Functional Handlers, Map Containers, Time series, Data type Identification, Data type conversion.
 Each of the data types accepts and processes a certain type of data format through the variables.
 MATLAB provides the functionalities to convert one data type to another compatible data type using the conversion functions

 Data Types in MATLAB